- Stressed out Students: What Has Changed and How Can We Help? - January 21, 2018

 - Hiding in the School Building: Why Lockdown Drills Suck - September 17, 2017

 If I were to ask my middle schoolers what the hardest subject is for them, I can tell you right now, a majority (especially sixth graders), would say science.
 Even though my kids typically love science labs, they despise all of the reading that accompanies them.
 When I talk to students about what makes reading about science so difficult, I get responses like, “It’s way too hard” and “I can’t even pronounce those words in the book” and my favorite, “I have no idea what I just read.”

 ‘During’ Reading Strategies- we’ve got this down!

 In my experience as a reading specialist, I have had many opportunities to observe in different classrooms at the middle school level, and I have seen reading strategies being taught by amazing content area teachers.
 I’ve seen science teachers explicitly teach students how to monitor comprehension by stopping to summarize.
 I’ve seen social studies teachers use multiple graphic organizers to aid in comprehension of the text.
 I’ve even seen a math teacher teach students to use visualization techniques to help solve math problems.
 All of these strategies are great for students to use during their reading of the text, and they do work to help students better comprehend what they are reading.
-But sometimes I wonder, what if we switched the focus from teaching comprehension strategies from ‘during’ reading to more on some strategies to use ‘before’ reading?what if we switched the focus from teaching comprehension strategies from 'during' reading, to more on some… Click To Tweet
+But sometimes I wonder, what if we switched the focus from teaching comprehension strategies from ‘during’ reading to more on some strategies to use ‘before’ reading?what if we switched the focus from teaching comprehension strategies from 'during' reading, to more on some strategies to use 'before' reading?
+Click To Tweet